fountainment/cherrysoda-engine/README.md

 If you want or have to build shader compiler on your own, you can add ```-DCHERRYSODA_BUILD_SHADERC=1``` with cmake command.

-You can also copy the shaderc binary from bgfx build, copy to "Tools/bin/shaderc.local" (add .exe suffix on Windows)
+You can also copy the shaderc binary from bgfx build, copy to "Tools/bin/shaderc.local" (add .exe suffix on Windows).

 ## Licence